 Ayre Road GB - Kirkwall KW15 1QX

-Set in Orkney, family-run Ayre Hotel overlooks Kirkwall harbour.
-It offers local produce in its restaurant and traditionally styled rooms, most with free Wi-Fi.
-Rooms are each equipped with a flat-screen TV, telephone and free tea and coffee.
-Sea vi..
+Set in Kirkwall, Orkney, family-run Ayre Hotel overlooks Kirkwall harbour.
+It offers local produce in its restaurant and traditionally styled rooms, with free Wi-Fi.
+Free private parking is available on site.
+Rooms are each equipped with a flat-scre..

 Dounby GB - Orkney KW17 2HT